iGov OAuth 2.0 | February 2025 | |

 The authorization server MAY encrypt access tokens and refresh tokens using JWE [RFC7516] .
 Encrypted access tokens MUST be encrypted using the public key of the protected resource.
 Encrypted refresh tokens MUST be encrypted using the authorization server's public key.¶

 Token introspection allows a protected resource to query the authorization server for metadata about a token.
-The protected resource makes a request like the following to the token introspection endpoint:¶
+The protected resource makes a request over a mutually authenticated TLS connection like the following to the token introspection endpoint:¶

 The server responds to an introspection request with a JSON object representing the token containing the following fields as defined in the token introspection specification:¶